-(1) If Safe Food amends, suspends or cancels an approval, it may, by written notice, ask the holder of the approval to give the approval to Safe Food by the reasonable day stated in the notice.
+(1) If Safe Food amends, suspends or cancels an approval, it may, by written notice, ask the holder of the approval to give the

-(2) The holder must comply with the notice unless the holder has a reasonable excuse for not complying with it.

-- (3) After amending an approval, Safe Food must return it to the holder. - (4) If a suspended approval is returned to Safe Food, Safe Food must give the approval to the holder at the end of the suspension period.
+- approval to Safe Food by the reasonable day stated in the notice. - (2) The holder must comply with the notice unless the holder has a reasonable excuse for not complying with it. - Maximum penalty-40 penalty units. - (3) After amending an approval, Safe Food must return it to the holder. - (4) If a suspended approval is returned to Safe Food, Safe Food must give the approval to the holder at the end of the suspension period.